Economy of Cuba

-Cuba has a developing planned economy dominated by state-run enterprises.
+Cuba has a developing command economy dominated by state-run enterprises.
 The Communist Party of Cuba maintains high levels of public sector control and exerts significant influence over the Cuban economy.
 The island has a low cost of living, inexpensive public transport, as well as subsidized education, healthcare, and food.
 Cuba's economic growth has historically been weak due to high labour emigration, import dependency, an ongoing energy crisis, foreign trade sanctions, and limited tourism in Cuba.
-The dual economy of Cuba has led to a series of financial crises.
-Cuba is one of the poorest countries in Latin America and the Caribbean with high inflation, collective poverty, and food shortages.
+Cuba is one of the poorest countries in Latin America and the Caribbean with high inflation, food shortages, and extreme poverty.
 It is heavily indebted due to its large public sector and high deficit spending, with a global sovereign debt burden.

 In the 19th century, Cuba was one of the most prosperous pre-industrial Latin American countries with the export of tobacco, sugar, and coffee.
 At the Cuban Revolution of 1953–1959, during the military dictatorship of Fulgencio Batista, Cuba was on a growth trajectory within Latin America.
 During the Cold War, the Cuban economy was heavily subsidized – 10% to 40% of Cuban GDP in various years – by the Eastern Bloc, due to their geopolitical alignment with the Soviet Union.
 Cuba endured severe economic downturn when the Soviet Union collapsed, with GDP declining 33% between 1990 and 1993.
 A protracted economic malaise known as the Special Period overcame Cuba from 1991 to 2001.
 The Cuban economy rebounded in 2003 with marginal liberalization and foreign support from Venezuela, China, and Russia.
 The United States has maintained an economic embargo against Cuba since 1960 due to geopolitical tensions.
-Cuba has free-trade agreements with many world nations.